• Skip to main content

 Business Intelligence Teams

-The business intelligence teams in most companies are sometimes part of the business are that is responsible for producing reports.
-The type of business analysts that we are, we don’t often take part in those types of activities, unless you’re a business analyst that specializes in business intelligence?
+The business intelligence teams in most companies are sometimes part of the business that is responsible for producing reports.
+The type of business analyst that we are, we don’t often take part in those types of activities, unless you’re a business analyst that specializes in business intelligence.

 This Role Requires Programming

-What this employer is looking for is somebody with a strong programming background that can help them do data science related work.
+What this employer is looking for is somebody with a strong programming background who can help them do data science-related work.
 The other major indicator is that they are seeking someone with knowledge of what are called “scripting languages”.

-Unless you sure programmer, or if you’re a very, very technical systems analyst, you’re not going understand how to do any kind of scripting in either R or Python, or you’re not going to know how to use MATLAB.
+Unless you are a programmer, or if you’re a very, very technical systems analyst, you’re not going understand how to do any kind of scripting in either R or Python, or you’re not going to know how to use MATLAB.

 How To Tell The Difference